Old Economy Village: George Rapp

-Johann Georg Rapp (November 1, 1757 – August 7, 1847) was the founder of the religious sect called Harmonists, Harmonites, Rappites, or the Harmony Society.
+Johann George Rapp (November 1, 1757 – August 7, 1847) was the founder of the religious sect called Harmonists, Harmonites, Rappites, or the Harmony Society.

 Born in Iptingen, Duchy of Württemberg, Germany, Rapp became inspired by the philosophies of Jakob Böhme, Philipp Jakob Spener, and Emanuel Swedenborg, among others.
 In the 1780s, George Rapp began preaching and soon started to gather a group of his own followers.
 His group officially split with the Lutheran Church in 1785 and was promptly banned from meeting.
 The persecution that Rapp and his followers experienced caused them to leave Germany and come to the United States in 1803.

 Rapp was a Pietist, and a number of his beliefs were shared by the Anabaptists, as well as groups such as the Shakers.
 Rapp's religious beliefs and philosophy were the cement that held his community together both in Germany and in America – a Christian community and commune, which in America organized as the Harmony Society.

 The Harmony Society built three American towns, became rich, famous, and survived for 100 years – roughly from 1805 until 1905.
 By 1798, Rapp and his group of followers had already begun to distance themselves from mainstream society.
 In the Lomersheimer Declaration, written in 1798, Rapp's followers refused to serve in the military or attend Lutheran schools.
 In 1803, when the government began to persecute Rapp's followers, he decided to move the entire group to the United States.
 The initial move scattered the followers and reduced Rapp's original group of 12,000 to many fewer persons.

 In 1804, Rapp was able to secure a large tract of land in Pennsylvania and started his first commune.
 This first commune, 'Harmonie', (Harmony), Butler County, Pennsylvania, soon grew to a population of about 800, and was highly profitable.
 At Harmony, the Harmony Society was created and its members contracted to hold all property in common, to submit to spiritual and material leadership by Rapp and associates, and adopted the celibate lifestyle.
 In 1814, the first town was sold to Mennonites for 10 times the amount originally paid for the land, and the entire commune moved out west to Indiana where their new town was also known as Harmony.
 Ten years after the move to Indiana the commune moved again, this time it returned to Pennsylvania and named their town 'Ökonomie', Economy.
 The Indiana settlement was sold to Robert Owen, at which point it was renamed New Harmony, Indiana.

 George Rapp lived out his remaining days in the town of Economy, Pennsylvania, until August 7, 1847, when he died at the age of 89.
 The commune ultimately failed because the policy of celibacy prevented new members from within, and the majority of the outside world had no desire to give up so much to live in a commune.
 The society was formally dissolved in 1906.

 Today, many of their remaining buildings are preserved and open to visitors.
 The entire village was designated as a National Historic Landmark District in 1965.